 Here we review the best binary options robots and other software used for auto trading.
-A robot (also called a “bot”) is a piece of software designed to identify and analyse market signals, pinpoint suitable trades and execute orders in the place of a human trader.
-Whether or not a trade is placed is all dependent upon whether the conditions meet the rules defined by the programmer; so the bot isn’t ‘intelligent’; it’s merely executing orders defined by its creator.
+A robot (also called a “bot”) is a piece of software designed to identify and analyse market signals, pinpoint suitable trades and execute orders automatically without human interference.
+Whether or not a trade is placed is all dependent upon whether the market conditions meet the rules and parameters defined by you.
+A trading bot isn’t ‘intelligent’; it’s merely executing orders defined in advance by its creator.
 Automatic trading is what runs Wall Street nowadays, so the concept clearly works, but here we will take a close look at the options available to us private investors.

 The rules stipulated by the creator are usually defined according to the backtesting approach; i.e. historical data is constantly reviewed and applied to try and ensure that the algorithm behind the software reflects the reality of the market.

 Most robots are services to sign up for and use in conjunction with your trading platform.
 Some robots services will suggest particular brokers.
 The better services will generally not push clients to use a particular broker.
 Where clients are pushed down a specific route, it suggests the robot service or software is not very accurate – if it were, it would be able to operate independently of any single broker.
 Those tied in with certain firm are therefore likely to be inaccurate – or worse, simply a sign up ‘funnel’ for that broker.

 When signing up with the robot service provider, you enter your details and select which broker you will be using.
 You choose which assets to trade, confirm how much you want to invest for each trade, the total amount of loss you can accept and the maximum number trades you wish the robot to execute in any one day.
 It’s then usually just a matter of clicking ‘Confirm’ to put the robot into action.